ibm-cloud-docs/api-gateway/at-events.md

 | api-gateway.domain.unbind       | A custom domain is unbound/removed from an instance. |
 {: caption="Table 1.
 Actions that generate events" caption-side="top"}

+The API invocation is not logged to Activity Tracker, only the events shown in Table 1.
+{: note}

 ## Viewing events
 {: #at_events-ui}